pysys-test/pysys-test/docs/BaseTest.rst

 =======

-PySys provides a number of methods that can be used in your `execute` method to wait for operations to complete, of which the most commonly used is `waitForSignal`.
+PySys provides a number of methods that can be used in your `execute` method to wait for operations to complete, of which the most commonly used is `waitForGrep`.

 .. autosummary::
-	waitForSignal
+	waitForGrep
 	waitForFile
 	waitProcess
 	waitForSocket